 The humble Jon boat has been used on American waterways for hundreds of years.
 It is an amazingly versatile vessel with an extremely shallow draft.
 From the flat bottom Jon boat to the mod-v Jon boat there is no inland body of water that these boats cannot access.
 But what is a river Jon boat and how is it used?

-- The River Jon boat
+- Why The River Jon Boat Is So Popular

-The River Jon boat
+The 2 types of river Jon boat

 A river Jon boat is the same as any other Jon boat.